 Pornography is a major contributor to the culture of sexual assault and harassment in the military.

 We receive a steady stream of comments from servicemen and women and their spouses regarding the widespread availability of pornography in the U.S. Military, especially while on deployments overseas.
-In addition, The Military Honor and Decency Act requires the U.S. Department of Defense to remove all sexually explicit materials sold or rented by the exchange services, commissaries and the U.S. Navy ships’ stores.
-However, the Department of Defense allows pornographic magazines to be sold.
+In addition, The Military Honor and Decency Act requires the U.S. Department of Defense to remove all sexually explicit materials sold or rented by the exchange services, commissaries, and the U.S. Navy ships’ stores.
+However, until 2013 the Department of Defense allowed pornographic magazines to be sold across all military branches.

 Share your STORY